MickaelRigault/ztfquery/README.md

-_alpha version: documentation and functionality improving continuously_
+_beta version: documentation improving continuously, ready to be used_

 # ztfquery
 Python wrapper of ZTF IRSA web API